Hyperthyroidism in cats, or an overreactive thyroid, is extremely common as cats get older. Find out what causes the condition and how to treat it.

 Hyperthyroidism, otherwise known as an overactive thyroid, is where the thyroid glands in the neck develop abnormal tissues which increase the production of thyroid hormones.
 These hormones are responsible for regulating many processes in the body, including your cat’s metabolism, and when too much is produced, your cat can become seriously ill.

-Hyperthyroidism is incredibly common as cats get older, with the average age of cats developing the condition between 12 and 13 years.
-If left untreated, the issue can cause serious problems for the heart and kidneys.
+Hyperthyroidism is very common in older cats, the average age of a cat that develops the condition is between 12 and 13 years.
+If left untreated, the issue can cause serious problems for your cat's heart and kidneys.

 Causes of hyperthyroidism

-In most cases, hyperthyroidism is caused by a non-cancerous tumour called an adenoma.
+In most cases, hyperthyroidism is caused by benign growths called an adenoma.
 While the underlying cause of this growth is still unknown, it could be a result of the cat’s diet or their environment.

-In very rare cases (less than one to two per cent), a cancerous tumour can be the underlying cause of the condition.
+In very rare cases (less than one to two per cent), a malignant tumour can be the underlying cause of the condition.

 Symptoms of hyperthyroidism are usually subtle to begin with, becoming more severe as the condition worsens.

 - poor condition of fur or skin.